bharathn97/Event_Management-System/README.md

 ## Additional Details

-->Deployment: The web application is deployed using Netlify, ensuring scalability and reliability.
+• Deployment: The web application is deployed using Netlify, ensuring scalability and reliability.

-->Database Storage: Utilizes Aiven Cloud for MySQL to securely store and manage data, providing robust data storage solutions.
+• Database Storage: Utilizes Aiven Cloud for MySQL to securely store and manage data, providing robust data storage solutions.

 ## Getting Started